 As my head hit the pillow in the wee hours of that morning, I knew God had this whether I felt it or not.
 Clinging to God, believing he would take good care of “me”.
 I could face whatever was before me.

 God had always been with us,

 he saw us through each and every one of those events.
 Yes, it was difficult, yes, it was painful, but those events led to the new beginning of healing and restoration.
 The ER saved and gave me back my wonderful family members one event after another.

-I was reminded that night God is in charge – not me.
-He has promised to be with each of us, every single step, but we must learn to lean into him.
+I was reminded that night God is in charge, not me.
+He has promised to be with each of us, every single step, but we must learn to lean on him.
 I have no doubt that he will continue to see us through whatever comes our way.
 However, we must remember to do our small part, which sometimes is just saying enough for tonight, I am going to sleep.